 In France they serve roast chicken with this unbelievable brown sauce.
 It’s one of the great roast chicken recipes.
-Up there with Zuni Cafe roast chicken with bread salad and Marcella’s chicken with lemons.
+French roast chicken is up there with Zuni Cafe roast chicken with bread salad and Marcella’s chicken with lemons.

 I tried to recreate it at home for years.
 I had pretty much given up.
-Then I tried the roast chicken from Anthony Bourdain’s Les Halles cookbook (he was a chef before he became, well, before he became Anthony Bourdain).
+Then I tried the French roast chicken from Anthony Bourdain’s Les Halles cookbook (he was a chef before he became, well, before he became Anthony Bourdain).
 Wasn’t even looking for the brown sauce and there it was.
 Revelation.
 Rich, complex, delicious.
 Lemon, onion, rosemary, white wine – all there and beautifully balanced.
 If you are looking for a signature roast chicken this one is a good candidate.
 I’ve modified the recipe a bit but credit still goes to Les Halles.

 If you’ve made the super concentrated chicken stock – this is a good place to use some.

 - 1 4 lb chicken - air chilled

 - 1/2 lemon